SAP Identity Management Solutions

 Identity Provisioning Service (IPS)

 Identity Provisioning Service automates user provisioning and lifecycle synchronization between source and destination identity providers for both cloud and on-premises applications.
-It creates,

 SAP Cloud Identity Access Governance (IAG)